9beach/hungerford-algebra-solutions/README.md

+---
+pagetitle: "A solutions manual for Algebra by Thomas W. Hungerford"
+author: 9beach@gmail.com

+---

 # A solutions manual for Algebra by Thomas W. Hungerford
 December 2017, for no special reason I started studying mathematics and writing a solutions manual for